UU-Human-Evolution/1MB438/Lab_0.extra.pipelines.md

 /usr/local/bin:/usr/bin:/bin:/opt/bin:/usr/lib/mit/bin:/usr/lib/mit/sbin:/opt/bio/bin:/usr/share/bwa-0.7.13:/opt/mrtwig/
 ```

-We will just add a the directory containing my dummy scripts to the `$PATH` variable, and it will be like we have the programs installed.
+We will just add the directory containing my dummy scripts to the `$PATH` variable, and it will be like we have the programs installed.
 Now, when we type the name of one of my scripts, the computer will look in all the directories specified in the `$PATH` variable, which now includes the location where i keep my scripts.
 The computer will now find programs named as my scripts are and it will run them.

 ```bash
 export PATH=$PATH:~/1MB438/RESULTS/linux_pipelines/dummy_scripts
 ```

 This will set the `$PATH` variable to whatever it is at the moment, and add a directory at the end of it.
-Note the lack of a dollar sign infront of the variable name directly after **export**.
+Note the lack of a dollar sign in front of the variable name directly after **export**.
 You don't use dollar signs when **assigning** values to variables, and you always use dollar signs when **getting** values from variables.

 :exclamation: **IMPORTANT:** The export command affects only the terminal you type it in.
 If you have 2 terminals open, only the terminal you typed it in will have a modified path.
 If you close that terminal and open a new one, it will not have the modified path and you will have to run the whole `export` command again.